republik/plattform/src/components/TeaserFront/Typo.md

 - `color`: The text color.
 - `bgColor`: The background color to use in stacked mode.

 A `<TeaserFrontTypoHeadline />` should be used.
-The default font size can be bumped with either of these props:
+The default font size can be changed with either of these props:
 - `medium`: Whether the font size shoud be increased to medium.
 - `large`: Whether the font size shoud be increased to large.
+- `small`: Whether the font size should be decreased to small.
+Currently only supported for `<TeaserFrontTypoHeadline.Interaction />`

 ```react
 <TeaserFrontTypo bgColor='#fff'>